Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 How We Evaluated These Tools

-- Features — Depth and breadth of project management capabilities
+- Features — How deep and broad the project management capabilities actually go

-- Pricing — Value for money at each tier, especially for small and mid-sized teams
+- Pricing — Real value for money at each tier, especially for small and mid-sized teams

 - Ease of use — How quickly a new user can get productive